 The philtrum used to be an overlooked part of the face.
-Lately, more people take interest specifically in how to shorten it.
-In this article, we will discuss some methods to shorten the philtrum, and also the reasons why people want to do so.
+Lately, more people have taken an interest in how to shorten it.
+In this article, we will discuss some methods to shorten the philtrum, and also the reasons why people would want to do so.

 What is the philtrum?

 The philtrum is that area from the bottom tip of the nose to the middle of the upper lip.
 People will naturally have a longer philtrum as they age, but there are times when this issue is due to a jaw deformity or other genetic problems.

 An abnormally long philtrum will be longer than +2 of the standard deviation for the average length.

 Standard deviation, in this case, is the value determined as above or below the average.
 As it applies to the length of the philtrum, the value may be higher or lower than average but still considered within the normal range.